GoogleCloudPlatform/emblem/docs/tutorials/setup-walkthrough.md

 If you are prompted to enable any APIs for your projects, enter `y` in the terminal to enable them.

-If you are prompted to select a region for the Cloud Run deployments, enter the number that corresponds to the region closest to you.
+If you are prompted to select a region for the Cloud Run deployments, enter the number that corresponds to the region closest to your users.

 ## Configure end-user authentication